MattieLin-Murray/MattieLin-Murray_Python-Portfolio/README.md

 ## Python Fundamentals

-In this analysis, we leanred basic python fundamentals.
+In this analysis, we learned about basic python fundamentals.

 ```python
 # Any python interpreter can be used as a calculator: